-In the latest installment of the Mediapolis Q&A, Paula J. Massood moderates a discussion with Erica Stein, author of Seeing Symphonically: Avant-Garde Film, Urban Planning, and the Utopian Image of New York (SUNY Press, 2021, 30% discount code XSCM22 through May 3).
+In the latest installment of the Mediapolis Q&A, Paula J. Massood moderates a discussion with Erica Stein, author of Seeing Symphonically: Avant-Garde Film, Urban Planning, and the Utopian Image of New York (SUNY Press, 2021).

 Paula J. Massood: First, I’ve been enjoying reading Seeing Symphonically.
 It’s been inspiring for my own work on Shirley Clarke, which has taken a detour in terms of city symphonies in the last month or two, especially in the chapter that I’m currently writing because I was thinking about Hans Richter.
 When I got your book, I started seeing really interesting connections.
 So, I just want to say that your work is already inspiring researchers like me.

 Erica Stein: That’s awesome, thank you!

 Massood: The first thing I wanted to ask you might be sort of mundane, but I’m really interested in the answer.
 What was the film or films that first inspired you on this line of research?